coolestxuxu/Ich-bin-xuxu/readme.md

 I live in the city of YOKOHAMA, JAPAN

 I love different languages and I wish to master German and French one day (maybe even more after that:))

-I believe
-*The limit of my language means the limits of my world* **AND**
+*The limit of my language means the limits of my world*

+**AND**

 *The more languages you know, the more people you are* :)

-I recently hooked up with a really good looking half ltalian half German dude called Lorenzo But after getting to know him I decided not to ruin this friendship cuz he is such a great person.
+I recently hooked up with a really good looking half ltalian half German dude called Lorenzo

+But after getting to know him I decided not to ruin this friendship cuz he is such a great person

 Lorenzo has a cat called Fredi back in Germany

 I hope I can meet Fredi someday:)

 I am not picky with what I eat as long as it's healthy and fresh(I micro wave raw beef and eat them without adding any seasonings)

 But I do love
 - *Chocolate* noir
 - *les fromages* almost all of them